omerwwazap/C-Projects/README.md

-# Learning-C
-C Notes and Projects
+# C Notes & Project

-Will be updated after final exams
+Will be updated soon